frhan/study/Traffic-Trainer/ch-5- Basic-rules-for-road-positioning.md

 - Pedestrians must use the footpath or pavement, when present
 - in the absence of such the pedestrian is also allowed to use the pedal cycle path or the combined pedal cycle/moped path
 - When also these are not present the pedestrian is allowed to use the verge or the far side of the carriageway as a last resort.

+#### only two exceptions to the rule that the same road user can only be a pedestrian or a driver:

+- Category 1: Persons using an invalid carriage,i.e Canta or similar, a manual or powered wheelchair a mobility scooter - are classed as pedestrians when using the pavement or footpath.

+- Category 2: roups of pedestrians, e.g. convoys, funeral and other processions, marching columns and parades on foot, must follow the regulations applicable to the drivers of carts

+_Fietsers (pedal cyclists), snorfietsers (light moped riders), bromfietsers (moped riders) and drivers of invalid carriages_:

+- must use the combined compulsory pedal cycle/moped path
+- when absent, moped riders must use the carriageway
+- pedal cyclists, light moped riders and drivers of invalid carriages use the compulsory pedal cycle path or cycle lanes on the carriageway.

+_Equestrians (horse riders)_ must ride on a bridle path (horse track)

+- absence of such a path they must ride in the verge or ride on the carriageway.

+Drivers of _motorvehicles, e.g. passenger cars, commercial vehicles, vans, light and heavy goods vehicles, buses, coaches, and brommobielen (mobility cars)_ must use the carriageway.

+## **Page 2/18**

+### Roads
+### Carriageways